MacRJ/sql/Unit02a.md

 Instructions:
 For each written part of this assignment, write the query underneath the line
 ## PLEASE ALSO DO THESE EXERCISES ON YOUR MACHINE.

 When finished, submit a pull request.

 * create a new database and name is it zoo
 * import zoo.sql into that new database
-* using sql, write a query that selects all animals
+* using sql, write a query that selects all animals select * from animals;
 * select and display just the name of every animal
+select name from animals;
-* write a query that updates the name of "Smokey" to "Smokey the Bear"
+* write a query that updates the name of "Smokey" to "Smokey the Bear" update animals set name = 'Smokey the Bear' where name = 'Smokey';
-* write a query that updates the name of "Fozzie" to "Fozzie the Bear"
+* write a query that updates the name of "Fozzie" to "Fozzie the Bear" update animals set name = 'Fozzie the Bear' where name = 'Fozzie';
-* insert a new animal named Marlin with a species id that correspond to "fish".
+* insert a new animal named Marlin with a species id that correspond to "fish". insert into animals(name, species_id) values ('Marlin', 4);

 USE JOINS TO ACHIEVE THE FOLLOWING :

-* write a query that outputs all animals and their species name
+* write a query that outputs all animals and their species name select animals.name, species.name from animals join species on animals.species_id = species.id;
-* write a query that outputs all of the fish ( must use a join )
+* write a query that outputs all of the fish ( must use a join ) select animals.name from animals join species on animals.species_id = species.id where species.name = 'fish'
-* write a query that outputs all of the lions
+* write a query that outputs all of the lions select animals.name from animals join species on animals.species_id = species.id where species.name = 'lion';
-* write a query that outputs all of the animals that are a mouse or a bear (you may need to think and discuss how to do this)
+* write a query that outputs all of the animals that are a mouse or a bear (you may need to think and discuss how to do this) select animals.name from animals join species on animals.species_id = species.id where species.name = 'bear' or species.name = 'mouse';

 USE AN AGGREGATE QUERIES TO ACHIEVE THE FOLLOWING: